ruomengh/tdx-amber-idc-preview/README.md

 _Note: Make cure there are no white space before or after the API key_

 ## 2. Run workload without attestation in TDVM
-There is no any different to run workload in TDVM with the non-confidential VM, like:
+Running workloads in a TDVM is exactly the same as your would run the workload in a non-confidential VM.
+For example
 ```
 tdx@tdx-guest:~$ docker run nginx
 ```